-Each County Princess will have the opportunity to record one 30 second radio spot at pageant.
+Each County Princess will have the opportunity to record one 30 second radio spot at state competition.
 Radio spots must be original and written by the county princess.
 Radio spots will be judged by a panel of judges and awards will be presented.
-The two winning radio spots will be presented on stage during pageant.
+The two winning radio spots will be presented on stage during competition.